 “The results of the particle mass measurements suggest that… the airborne concentrations before and after cleaning were not substantially different…”

-Before you choose to clean out your ductwork, consider testing them for air tightness so that less dust/moisture can get inside them.
+Before you choose to clean out your ductwork, consider testing them for air tightness so that less dust/moisture can get inside them in the first place.

 Here is a common flaw in residential Ducted heating systems in Melbourne Australia